Send the link below via email or IMCopy

 Following Good Examples:

-that successful friend or co-worker who has the job you want with the company you're interested in - they probably have a LinkedIn profile that you could learn from (or the person you don't yet know).
+that successful friend or co-worker who has the job you want with the company you're interested in - they probably have a LinkedIn profile that you could learn from.

 Review the profiles of more experienced and successful connections/professionals for ideas around how you can improve your profile and tailor it to your area(s) of interest.
 Pay special attention to your connections who are active on LinkedIn, seem to have a lot of connections, endorsements, recommendations, etc. and consider how you can incorporate some of their methods/approaches/phrasing into your profile and activity.